 An MRI scan of the breast may be needed to clarify the results or assess the extent of the condition within the breast.

 If your doctor thinks the cancer could have spread to your bones, you may need a bone scan.

 Before having a bone scan, a substance containing a small amount of radiation known as an isotope will be injected into a vein in your arm.

 This will be absorbed into your bone if it's been affected by cancer.
-The affected areas of bone will show up as highlighted areas on the bone scan, which is carried out using a special camera.
+The affected areas of bone will show up as highlighted areas on the bone scan.

 Tests to determine specific types of treatment